abiheiri/fifteythree/README.md

 # fifteythree

-A tool to help me manage DNS records in AWS Route 53
+A tool to manage DNS records in AWS Route 53

 ## Requirements